Yeongcheon: Festivals

 The Bohyeon Mountain Starlight Festival takes place in summer and is centered in the Bohyeon Mountain Observatory, which houses the third-largest telescope in Korea.
 In late summer, the Grape Festival takes place, hosting events such as the Miss Grape contest and a grape-eating competition.
 Yeongcheon is also well known for its Herbal Medicine Festival, which takes place in October and hosts traditional singing and a variety of herbs which are about 480 Herbal Medicine and Wine which made by Yeongcheon's grapes festival is also famous.

 People

 Notable individuals born in the city include Goryeo period general Ch'oe Mu-sŏn and Goryeo intellectual Chŏng Mong-ju.
 Also, it was the hometown of Paek Gun Sang, a tremendous Korean War veteran, who led himself to a high government position without being paid any kind of salary during the Korean War.

 Tourism

 Tourists to Yeongcheon are few, but popular destinations include Eunhaesa Temple, the War Memorial Park, Cyan Art Gallery, Yeongcheon Dam, the Jeong Sowon and Gatbawi.

 Climate

-Climate of Yeongcheon is similar with that of Daegu which is Humid subtropical climate (Cwa).
+Climate of Yeongcheon is similar to that of Daegu which is Humid subtropical climate (Cwa).